 Before buying a strut, ensure that you’ve taken the right measurements of the width of the door.
 This helps in buying the correct size of the strut for adequate protection.
-If you aren’t sure of the required size, engage a technician to take the measurement and advice you on the best strut material to invest on.
+If you aren’t sure of the required size, engage a garage door technician in Fort Lauderdale to take the measurement and advice you on the best strut material to invest on.

 Close the door either using an automatic opener or by pulling it down and engaging the lock bar.
 Disconnect the power supply right from the ceiling.
 This is an important step as it prevents someone from accidently using the remote to operate the door.

 This applies if there’s an old strut to be replaced.
 Place a ladder and take note of all the hex head screws holding the strut in place.
 At times there may be some clips which are basically small pieces of metals that hold the strut in place.
 Remove the screws using the 3/8 inch socket wrench and place them in a safe place as you’ll need them.
 Start by removing the screws holding the top edge of the strut in place and later the ones holding the bottom part.